Canon 1D C vs Panasonic GH5s

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D C and Panasonic Lumix DC-GH5s and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH5s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DC does not offer wifi capability.
+In contrast, the 1DC does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1DC has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 1DC from Canon.
+Further information on the features and operation of the 1DC and GH5s can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Panasonic GH5s Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D C or the Panasonic GH5s – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D C: